oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 1. Navigate to the **Alerts** landing page.

-2. Set a filter for your target database.
+2. Adjust the **Time period** filter to include the current day.
+Also ensure that you are working in your compartment.

 3. Review the charts on the **Overview** tab.